-As of December 31, 2017 and 2016, investment securities consisted predominantly of the following investment categories:
+As of December 31, 2018 and 2017, investment securities consisted predominantly of the following investment categories:

-U.S. Treasury and debt securities - includes U.S. Treasury notes and debt securities issued by government-sponsored enterprises.
+$U.S.\ Treasury\ and\ debt\ securities$ - includes U.S. Treasury notes and debt securities issued by government-sponsored enterprises.

-Mortgage and asset-backed securities - includes securities backed by notes or receivables secured by either mortgage or prime auto assets with cash flows based on actual or scheduled payments.
+Mortgage-backed securities - includes securities backed by notes or receivables secured by mortgage assets with cash flows based on actual or scheduled payments.